I welcome the Minister of State at the Department of Finance, Deputy Patrick O'Donovan.

 Ireland is still one of the most heavily indebted nations in the world in terms of both public and private debt.
 We need to remember that when we make promises to the public because citizens will not thank us for spending money we do not have.
 We need to target the limited resources we have on housing, health, education and physical infrastructure to cope with the demands of our growing population.

 I thank the Minister of State for coming into the House this evening to discuss the publication of the summer economic statement.
-I acknowledge the progress has been made, much of which can be attributed to the role of my party in developing the confidence and supply agreement.
+I acknowledge the progress that has been made, much of which can be attributed to the role of my party in developing the confidence and supply agreement.
 Equally, there are challenges ahead and I and my party look forward to working with the Government in the coming months to deliver the next budget.

 On a point of order, there seems to be some confusion regarding the Order of Business.
 I understand the order was for group spokespersons to contribute but I am happy to amend that if Senators want other Members to be able to contribute.